joshhchun/blog/content/posts/tech/website-creation.md

 2. Checkouts the repository onto the virtual machine so that it can access all of the contents.
 3. Installs Hugo on the virtual machine.
 4. Generates the minified HTML & CSS files on the virtual machine's `/public` folder with the `hugo --minify` command.
-5. Uses rsync to transfer the static files in the `public/` folder to the directory in my Oracle Cloud VPS that is that is mounted on my Docker Container.
+5. Uses rsync to transfer the static files in the `public/` folder to the directory in my Oracle Cloud VPS that is that is mounted on my Nginx Docker Container.

 -   **Note**: To use rsync you will need to add the remote path, host, user, and SSH Private Key to your VPS.
-You can add these into your repository's _"secrets"_ for security purposes.
+You should add these into your repository's _"secrets"_ for security purposes.

 # Deploying website on a Caddy Docker stack with Nginx